coderefinery/research-software-engineering/content/sharing.md

 ## Exercises

-:::{exercise} Sharing-1: Add a license file to your project
+:::{exercise} Exercise Sharing-1: Add a license file to your project

 You can use the [Joinup Licensing Assistant](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-find-and-compare-software-licenses).
 :::

-:::{exercise} Sharing-2: CITATION.cff and Zenodo sandbox
+:::{exercise} Exercise Sharing-2: CITATION.cff and Zenodo sandbox

 In this exercise you can practice adding a `CITATION.cff` file to your own project.